The Best Free Blogging Platforms

 If you do decide to use Tumblr for your blog, I would still recommend using a separate website for your main business pages, products, etc. Basically you'll have your own website to handle the business end of your web presence and use the Tumblr blog as a traffic source to your main website.

-How to get started blogging with Blog.com
+How to get started with Wix.com

 Medium.com is a relatively new blogging platform that is growing quickly in popularity and audience.